Know your audience

 Politely request that reporters include a link to your new work, research paper, or website if possible.

-Be clear about how you would prefer to be identified.
-If you prefer your academic affiliation, or prefer to be identified as the author of your new book, or want to make sure the name of your organization or Voices for Civil Justice appears in the story, let the reporter know.
+Be clear about how you would prefer to be identified. let the reporter know if you prefer that the story refers to your academic affiliation, to be identified as the author of your new book, or or that the name of your organization appears in the story.

 If the reporter asks for it or if it seems appropriate, email links or any other helpful information.